Dodge Custom 880: 1962

 The only visible cue at the front of the car that was different from the 1961 Dodge was the addition of a horizontal bar across the grille, bisected by Dodge’s new three-pointed "Fratzog" emblem in place of the stylized star bar from the 1961 Polara.
-From the rear, the 1962 Custom 880 was identical to the Chrysler Newport except for Dodge badging.
+The 1962 Custom 880 was identical to the Chrysler Newport from the rear, except for Dodge badging.

-The model name Custom 880 was derived from Dodge’s numerical sub-model naming structure that was also used on the Dart and sportier models of the Polara, although the model designation was not physically present on the car.
-Only "Dodge" badges on the rear quarter panels and decklid of the car were applied.
+The model name Custom 880 was derived from Dodge’s numerical sub-model naming structure that was also used on the Dart and sportier models of the Polara.
+However, the model designation was not physically present on the car.
+Only "Dodge" badges on the car's rear quarter panels and decklid were applied.
 A six-way power seat was optional.

 For the short 1962 run, the Custom 880 was available as a four-door sedan, two- or four-door hardtop, a two-door convertible, as well as in six- or nine-passenger station wagons that featured the Chrysler hardtop (no center or B-pillar) body design.

 Custom 880 production totaled 17,500 for the 1962 model year.